-You may have noticed that when you browse a web page, the URL is preceded by "HTTP://".
+When you browse a web page, the URL might be preceded by http://.
 This is telling the web browser to use HTTP to transfer the data.
 Most browsers will default to HTTP if you don't specify it.
-You can test this by typing in say... www.quackit.com (instead of http://www.quackit.com").
+You can test this by typing in say... www.quackit.com (instead of http://www.quackit.com).

 HTTPS stands for Hypertext Transfer Protocol over Secure Socket Layer.
 Think of it as a secure version of HTTP.
 HTTPS is used primarily on web pages that ask you to provide personal or sensitive information (such as a password or your credit card details).

 When you browse a web page using HTTPS, you are using SSL (Secure Sockets Layer).
 For a website to use HTTPS it needs to have an SSL certificate installed on the server.
 These are usually issued by a trusted 3rd party, referred to as a Certificate Authority (CA).

 When you browse a web page using HTTPS, you can check the details of the SSL certificate.
 For example, you could check the validity of it.
 You could also check that the website does actually belong to the organization you think it does.
 You can usually do this by double clicking on the browser's padlock icon.
 The padlock icon only appears when you view a secure site.